Disclaimer: I don't own anything.

 The pistol cleared leather just as he turned to the left, noting the prisoners in the far corner but more concerned with the much closer and bulkier figure that he thought was …

-The pistol was still pointing vertically when a gloved hand grasped his wrist and twisted it inwards, forcing him to turn left, back towards the door.
+The pistol was still pointing downwards when a gloved hand grasped his wrist and twisted it inwards, forcing him to turn left, back towards the door.
 He had a brief impression of a helmeted, armoured man looming over him.

 Then, in the dim light of the bare lightbulb, he saw the eyes.
 Deadly, flint-hard, ice-cold green eyes that told him he was going to die by this man's hands.
 Either now or in fifty years, it didn't matter.
 It would happen.